zivmax/cs132-elevator/doc/specification/specification.md

 ## Project Introduction

 This project aims to develop an application that simulates the real life usage of two elevators, which is capable of vertical movement on four floors (-1F to 3F).

 The backend APIs are developed in python, the user interface is implemented with PyQt, the design and implementation detail will be described in the sections below.

 ## States Specification

-The User interacts the elevator compartment and its door directly, their possible states are defined below:
+The User interacts with the elevator compartment and its door directly, their possible states are defined below:

 - For a single elevator compartment, it has to be in one of the following states:

   - **IDLE**: The elevator is stationary and waiting    or requests
   - **MOVING_UP**: The elevator is moving upward to    each a requested floor
   - **MOVING_DOWN**: The elevator is moving downward    o reach a requested floor